Olympic sprinter Tori Bowie died from complications of childbirth, autopsy report concludes

 Bowie, who won three medals at the 2016 Rio de Janeiro Games, was found dead last month.
 She was 32.

-The report from the office of the medical examiner in Orlando, Florida, said Bowie was estimated to be eight months pregnant and showing signs of undergoing labor when she was found dead on May 2.
+The report from the office of the medical examiner in Orlando, Florida, said Bowie was estimated to be eight months pregnant and showing signs of undergoing labor when she was discovered dead on May 2.
 It said she was found in bed in a “secured residence” with possible complications including respiratory distress and eclampsia.
 The autopsy report said “the manner of death is natural.”

+Black women have the highest maternal mortality rate in the United States — 69.9 per 100,000 live births for 2021, almost three times the rate for white women, according to the Centers for Disease Control and Prevention.

 According to the Orange County Sheriff’s Office, deputies responded in early May to a home in the area “for a well-being check of a woman in her 30s who had not been seen or heard from in several days.”
 She was later identified as Frentorish “Tori” Bowie.

-The toxicology reports were negative and listed bipolar disorder in her medical history.
+The toxicology results were negative and the autopsy report listed bipolar disorder in her medical history.

 Bowie grew up in Mississippi after being taken in by her grandmother as an infant.
 She considered herself a basketball player and only reluctantly showed up for track as a teenager, where she blossomed into an elite sprinter and long jumper.
 She attended Southern Mississippi, where she swept the long jump NCAA championships at the indoor and outdoor events in 2011.